crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Uno**

-- **Swag**: Hoodie, T-shirt, eBook
+- **Swag**: Sweater, T-shirt, stickers, eBook
 - **Requirements**:
     - Submit 2 Quality Pull Requests for Getting Started with the Uno Platform and WinUI 3 eBook.
-    - Submit 4 Quality Pull Requests for a Uno Platform T-shirt.
+    - Submit 4 Quality Pull Requests for a Uno Platform T-shirt and stickers.
-    - Submit 10 Quality Pull Requests for a Uno Platform Hoodie.
+    - Submit 10 Quality Pull Requests for a Uno Platform Sweater and stickers.
 - **How to sign up**:
     - Tackle an [open issue](https://github.com/unoplatform/uno/issues), review the list of [documentation and code samples that need some help](https://github.com/orgs/unoplatform/projects/77/views/1), or submit an advocacy contribution (see the blog post).
 - **Issues**: